SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 > *__Note__: As SpecFlow+ Runner is currently not compatible with .NET Core 3, the example currently uses xUnit as unit test provider.
 Therefore the following paragraph is currently invalid.*

-The example project is configured to generate unit tests for SpecFlow+ Runner, which is a unit test runner provided by TechTalk which is specialized for running acceptance/integration tests (like written in SpecFlow but also without SpecFlow).
+The example project is configured to generate unit tests for SpecFlow+ Runner, which is a unit test runner provided by the SpecFlow team which is specialized for running acceptance/integration tests (like written in SpecFlow but also without SpecFlow).
 SpecFlow+ Runner is provided as a free evaluation version with this example.
 The only limitation of the evaluation is, that your tests will be delayed by an arbitrary